jagzmz/cli-upkaran/spec.md

 **2. Core Concepts (General Toolkit)**

-*   **CLI Application (`@cli-upkaran/cli`):** The main user-facing package and entry point (`npx ai-upkaran`).
+*   **CLI Application (`@cli-upkaran/cli`):** The main user-facing package and entry point (`npx cli-upkaran`).
 Responsible for parsing initial arguments, identifying the target command, loading the appropriate command plugin/module, providing shared UI elements (prompts, spinners, colored output), and managing the interactive mode.
 *   **Command:** A distinct unit of functionality addressable via the CLI (e.g., `digest`, `fetch`, `generate`, `analyze`).
 Each command handles specific arguments and options and performs a defined task.
 *   **Command Plugin:** A module (typically an npm package or local file) that defines and implements one or more commands.
 These plugins are discovered and loaded by the CLI core.
     *   **Interface:** Must export a specific structure or function (e.g., `registerCommands`) that the CLI can use to understand the command(s) provided (name, description, options definition, handler function).